MetroStar/onyx-genai-sdk/README.md

 4. Add the onyxgenai client imports to your project

+For more in depth examples, see [notebooks](https://github.com/MetroStar/onyx-genai-sdk/tree/main/notebooks) section of this repo.

 ### Embedding Client

 The Embedding Client provides access to the Onyx GenAI Embedding Service.
 The client provides access to functionality such as: